coco33920/website/src/index.md

 ## About Me { #about-me }
 I am using she/they pronouns and feminine accords.

-You can find my [writing website](https://writing.charlotte-thomas.me)
+You can find my [writing website](https://writing.charlotte-thomas.me) here, it's the blog and central place for all writing (novel and short stories)

 You can find me there:
 - [GitHub, as vanilla-extracts](https://github.com/vanilla-extracts)